 So, how do you make bird feeders at home?

 Start by gathering the right supplies.
-You’ll notice that most of these DIY projects require next to nothing when it comes to tools.
-You might occasionally need scissors and glue, twine or other string to hang them in the garden.
+You’ll notice that most DIY projects require next to nothing regarding tools.
+You might occasionally need scissors and glue, twine, or other string to hang them in the garden.
 But that’s about it.

 Building the feeders is as much fun as watching the birds.
 That’s because the designs allow you to unleash your imagination.
-You’re also invested in creating something that’s environmentally-friendly and easy on the budget too.
+You’re also invested in creating something environmentally friendly and easy on the budget.

 Homemade bird feeder plans